risk-first/website/menagerie/Complexity-Risk.md

 At this point, you realise you're in a **Dead End**:

- - **Option 1**: You carry on making minor incremental improvements to the accounting password system (carrying the extra [Complexity Risk](Complexity-Risk) of the duplicated functionality).
+ - **Option 1: Continue.** You carry on making minor incremental improvements to the accounting password system (carrying the extra [Complexity Risk](Complexity-Risk) of the duplicated functionality).
- - **Option 2**: You rip out the accounting password system, and merge in the Approvals system, surfacing new, hidden [Complexity Risk](Complexity-Risk) in the process, due to the difficulty in migrating users from the old to new way of working.
+ - **Option 2: Merge.** You rip out the accounting password system, and merge in the Approvals system, surfacing new, hidden [Complexity Risk](Complexity-Risk) in the process, due to the difficulty in migrating users from the old to new way of working.
+There is [Implementation Risk](Feature-Risk#implementation-risk) here.
- - **Option 3**: You start again, trying to take into account both sets of requirements at the same time, again, possibly surfacing new hidden [Complexity Risk](Complexity-Risk) due to the combined approach.
+ - **Option 3: Remove** You start again, trying to take into account both sets of requirements at the same time, again, possibly surfacing new hidden [Complexity Risk](Complexity-Risk) due to the combined approach.
+Rewriting code or a whole project can seem like a way to mitigate [Complexity Risk](Complexity-Risk), but it usually doesn't work out too well.

-Sometimes, the path from your starting point to your goal on the [Risk Landscape](Risk-Landscape) will take you to dead ends:  places where the only way towards your destination is to lose something, and do it again another way.

-This is because you surface new [Hidden Risk](Glossary#hidden-risk) along the way.
-And the source of a lot of this hidden risk will be unexpected [Complexity Risk](Complexity-Risk) in the solutions you choose.
-This happens a lot.

-### Source Control

-[Version Control Systems](https://en.wikipedia.org/wiki/Version_control) like [Git](https://en.wikipedia.org/wiki/Git) are a useful mitigation of [Dead-End Risk](Complexity-Risk#dead-end-risk), because it means you can _go back_ to the point where you made the bad decision and go a different way.
-Additionally, they provide you with backups against the often inadvertent [Dead-End Risk](Complexity-Risk#dead-end-risk) of someone wiping the hard-disk.

-### The Re-Write

-**Option 3**, Rewriting code or a whole project can seem like a way to mitigate [Complexity Risk](Complexity-Risk), but it usually doesn't work out too well.
 As Joel Spolsky says:

 > There’s a subtle reason that programmers always want to throw away the code and start over.
 The reason is that they think the old code is a mess.
 And here is the interesting observation: they are probably wrong.
 The reason that they think the old code is a mess is because of a cardinal, fundamental law of programming:  _It’s harder to read code than to write it._    - [Things You Should Never Do, Part 1, _Joel Spolsky_](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)

-The problem that Joel is outlining here is that the developer mistakes hard-to-understand code for unnecessary [Complexity Risk](Complexity-Risk).
-Also, perhaps there is [Agency Risk](Agency-Risk) because the developer is doing something that is more useful to him than the project.
-We're going to return to this problem in again [Communication Risk](Communication-Risk#reading-code).
+Sometimes, the path across the [Risk Landscape](Risk-Landscape) will take you to dead ends, and the only benefit to be gained is experience.
+No one deliberately chooses a dead end - often you can take an action that doesn't pay off, but frequently the dead end appears from nowhere:  it's a [Hidden Risk](Glossary#hidden-risk).
+The source of a lot of this hidden risk is the complexity of the [risk landscape](Glossary#risk-landscape).

+[Version Control Systems](https://en.wikipedia.org/wiki/Version_control) like [Git](https://en.wikipedia.org/wiki/Git) are a useful mitigation of [Dead-End Risk](Complexity-Risk#dead-end-risk), because using them means that at least you can _go back_ to the point where you made the bad decision and go a different way.
+Additionally, they provide you with backups against the often inadvertent [Dead-End Risk](Complexity-Risk#dead-end-risk) of someone wiping the hard-disk.

 ## Where Complexity Hides

-Complexity isn't spread evenly within a software project.
-Some problems, some areas, have more than their fair share of issues.
-We're going to cover a few of these now, but be warned, this is not a complete list by any means:
+So far, we've focused mainly on [Codebase Risk](Complexity-Risk#codebase-risk), but this isn't the only place complexity appears in software.
+We're going to cover a few of these areas now, but be warned, this is not a complete list by any means:

+ - Algorithmic (Space and Time) Complexity
  - Memory Management
  - Protocols / Types
- - Algorithmic (Space and Time) Complexity
  - Concurrency / Mutability
  - Networks / Security
+ - The Environment

+### Space and Time Complexity

+There is a whole branch of complexity theory devoted to how the software _runs_, namely [Big O Complexity](https://en.wikipedia.org/wiki/Big_O_notation).

+Once running, an algorithm or data structure will consume space or runtime dependent on it's performance characteristics, which may well have an impact on the [Operational Risk](Operational-Risk) of the software.
+Using off-the-shelf data structures and algorithms helps, but you still need to know their performance characteristics.

+The [Big O Cheat Sheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.

 ### Memory Management

-Memory Management is another place where [Complexity Risk](Complexity-Risk) hides:
+Memory Management (and more generally, all resource management in software) is another place where [Complexity Risk](Complexity-Risk) hides:

 > "Memory leaks are a common error in programming, especially when using languages that have no built in automatic garbage collection, such as C and C++." - [Memory Leak, _Wikipedia_](https://en.wikipedia.org/wiki/Memory_leak)